-On the face of it, aacquiring these new assets will commit the organisation to fund ongoing operations, maintenance and renewal costs for the period that the service provided from the assets is required.
-However efficiency gains will ensure the maintenance of current funding levels will sustain the current service levels into the future.
+Acquiring these new assets will commit the organisation to fund ongoing operations, maintenance and renewal costs for the period that the service provided from the assets is required.
+These future costs are identified and considered in developing forecasts of future operations, maintenance and renewal costs in Section 5.

-The constructed value shown as blue in the above chart represents new assets that to be constructed from Council Upgrade/New Projects outlined in Appendix A.
+The constructed value shown as blue in the above chart represents new assets that to be constructed from Council Upgrade/New Projects outlined in Appendix A. The contributed value shown as yellow in the above chart represents new assets from growth estimated as a 0.05% annual increase of the total Transportation asset value.